N1nadLad/TeamLeveling_HackGenx/README.md

  - Automatically assign tasks to cleaning staff through a mobile app.

  - Provide facility managers with a web-based dashboard to track and manage tasks efficiently.

+## How CleanVision Works

+CleanVision is built as a modular system combining AI, backend services, and user-facing apps to ensure seamless detection and response.
+Here's how the system operates:

+**Real-Time Detection with AI Cameras**
+CCTV feeds are continuously analyzed using a custom-trained YOLOv8 model to detect garbage, spills, and similar anomalies in real time.

+**Detection Trigger and Reporting**

+When garbage is detected, CleanVision:
+ - Captures a frame from the video.
+ - Collects metadata like timestamp, location (via IP-based geolocation), and device info.
+ - Sends this data to the backend through a REST API.

+**Task Generation & Management**

+The backend receives the detection and:
+ - Creates a cleaning task.
+ - Stores all details (image, location, detection type) in a PostgreSQL database.
+ - Sets the task status as "Unassigned."

+**Worker Mobile App**

+ - Cleaning staff use the CleanVision mobile app to view nearby unassigned tasks.
+ - Workers can self-assign a task with one tap.
+ - Once completed, they upload a photo and mark the task as "Done."

+**Admin Dashboard**

+ - Admins can monitor all tasks on a web dashboard.
+ - They can filter by status (Pending, In Progress, Completed), time, or location.
+ - Optional live feed preview and deletion of false positives are supported.